-The Company completed a new five year mine plan for the Mupane Property in 2015which will form the guide for the Company's short term goals and long term strategy.
-The Company intends to utilize the following resources during 2016:
+The Company completed a new five year mine plan for the Mupane Property in 2016 which will form the guide for the Company's short term goals and long term strategy.
+The Company intends to utilize the following resources during 2017:

-- Tau Underground the Company has previously disclosed its intention to exploit the reported measured and indicated mineral resources of approximately 128,600 ounces of gold for Tau through underground mining.
-The Company commenced stoping in August 2015 in the Eastern mineralised body which will continue for approximately six months.
-Development will continue in some instances through reef to reach the main mineralised body which lies under the current open pit.
-It is currently anticipated that the Company will commence stoping on the main mineralised body in Q3 2016.
-It is estimated that the Company will process approximately 200,000 tonnes at an average grade of 2.4 grams per tonne ("g/t") with the grade increasing when the Company reaches the main mineralised body.
-While developing underground the Company intends to commence exploration to attempt to confirm the extension of the Tau mineralised body at depth. - Low Grade Stockpiles the Company will process approximately 700,000 tonnes of low grade stockpile at an average grade of 0.80 g/t, which is located at the run-of-mine pad at the processing plant.
-The stockpiles being used form part of the 1.4 million tonnes of low grade stockpiles which the Company reviewed during 2015. - Tekwane the Company will continue to selectively strip mine the high grade areas and will use a screening plant at the mine site to reduce the tonnage and increase the potential grade to be delivered to the plant.
-The Company is planning to process approximately 23,000 tonnes at an average grade of 2.3 g/t.
+- Tau Underground It is estimated that the Company will process approximately 400,000 tonnes at an average grade of 2.6 grams per tonne ("g/t").
+While developing underground the Company intends to continue exploration to attempt to confirm the extension of the Tau mineralised body at depth as reported in the press release of October 24, 2016 on the discovery of the potential extension. - Low Grade Stockpiles the Company will process approximately 380,000 tonnes of low grade stockpile at an average grade of 0.78 g/t, which is located at the run-of-mine pad at the processing plant and at Golden Eagle. - Tekwane the Company will continue to selectively mine the high grade areas and will use a screening plant at the mine site to reduce the tonnage and increase the potential grade to be delivered to the plant.
+The Company is planning to process approximately 30,000 tonnes at an average grade of 1.2 g/t.

 The Mupane Property mine plan is subject to change according to the prevailing gold price.
-The Company will adopt the appropriate plan for that prevailing gold price environment.
+The Company will adopt the appropriate plan for the prevailing gold price environment.

-The Mupane processing plant continues to focus on on-going stabilisation and optimisation of the processing operations.
-There are no major plant projects scheduled at the Mupane Property for 2016 as the Company believes it has implemented all material optimisation projects.
+The Mupane Property processing plant continues to focus on on-going stabilisation and optimisation of the processing operations.
+There are no major plant capital projects scheduled at the Mupane Property for 2017 as the Company believes it has implemented all material optimisation projects.